Vulcanric/trend-aware-content-agent/README.md

 **A real-time AI agent that discovers trending topics and turns them into content ideas.**

-Built for the [Bright Data Real-Time AI Agents Challenge](https://dev.to/devteam/join-the-bright-data-real-time-ai-agents-challenge-3000-in-prizes-cog), this tool helps creators, marketers, and researchers stay ahead of the curve by extracting trending discussions from the web and using an offline AI model to suggest content ideas instantly.
+Built for the [Bright Data Real-Time AI Agents Challenge](https://dev.to/devteam/join-the-bright-data-real-time-ai-agents-challenge-3000-in-prizes-cog), this tool helps creators, marketers, and researchers stay ahead of the curve by extracting trending discussions from the web and using an AI model to suggest content ideas instantly.

 ---